GhostofGoes/getmac/README.md

 [![PyPI - Downloads](https://pepy.tech/badge/getmac)](https://pepy.tech/project/getmac)
 [![PyPI downloads of the old name](https://pepy.tech/badge/get-mac)](https://pepy.tech/project/get-mac)

-Python package to get the MAC address of network interfaces and hosts on the local network.
+Pure-Python package to get the MAC address of network interfaces and hosts on the local network.

 It provides a platform-independant interface to get the MAC addresses of: